-AGMD now holds Patient, Gastroparesis, and Chronic Intestinal Pseudo-Obstruction Telephone/Internet Support Group meetings each month.
-The PATIENT group is for all patients suffering from any type of digestive motility disease/disorder.
-We also hold special programs specifically designed for GASTROPARESIS as well as CHRONIC INTESTINAL PSEUDO-OBSTRUCTION for patients and their loved ones.
+AGMD holds monthly digestive motility Telephone/Internet Digestive Motility Community Support Groups.
+Our patient group is for all those suffering from any type of digestive motility disease/disorder.
+We also hold special programs specifically designed for gastroparesis, chronic intestinal pseudo-obstruction and esophageal disorders, which are open to patients and their loved ones.
 It is a great way to learn, gain support, share questions and concerns and talk about personal experiences living with digestive motility diseases/disorders.
 View our calendar for upcoming program dates and times.

 We welcome you to participate.